Morgan Monet: Licensed Therapist

 Click here to see the full publication:

-I am located in Salt Lake City, UT and have resided in Utah for the last five years; the beauty I get to behold here does not go missed or unappreciated by me.
+I am located in Salt Lake City, UT and have resided in Utah for the last six years; the beauty I get to behold here does not go unappreciated by me, and I have come to really love living in such a majestic place.
 At the same time, I consider myself an east coaster at heart— I was raised in Milford, New Hampshire and my New England upbringing will always be a major part of my story.

-I had the unique experience of growing up in the Church of Jesus Christ of Latter-day-Saints in a place where strict religiosity was not a part of the predominant culture (picture a weird outgoing “Mormon” kid in a big, strange family in small town New England).
+I had the unique experience of growing up in the Church of Jesus Christ of Latter-day-Saints in a place where strict religiosity was not a part of the predominant culture (picture a bubbly “Mormon” weirdo from a big and— said lovingly— strange family in small town New England).
 As a young adult, leaving the religion I was raised devoutly in from the day I was born taught me a lot about myself, culture, and the world, and it became my mission to openly and loudly accept and support others, no matter how different they were from me.
 I understand the difficulty of feeling inauthentic or incongruent about aligning with the expectations or assumptions of one’s assigned culture, and feel that it is important to give every human the opportunity to ask themselves what they believe and what feels good, moral, and fulfilling to them, and to show them that they are lovable for being who they are.

-I am a queer/pansexual woman (she/her, but any pronouns will do!) who has a deep love, respect, and appreciation for the LGBTQIA+ community.
+I consider myself a queer woman (she/her, but any pronouns will do, really!) and I have a deep love, respect, and admiration for the LGBTQIA+ community.

 I am an optimistic and upbeat person who sees the good in others and wants them to see it, too.
-I believe that everyone makes sense when you understand their story, and I have the ability to accept and embrace people as they are while also being willing to challenge them because I believe in who they can become.
+I believe that everyone makes sense when you understand their story, and I have the ability to accept and embrace people as they are while also being willing to challenge them because I believe they are resilient and capable of growth and change.
 I care about the well-being of our society at-large, and specifically about creating space in it for those who feel ostracized or criticized for harmlessly being who they are.
 I am a person who stands for what I feel is right and who will always do my best to advocate for and support those who need it, especially when they feel they are too much, not enough, or unnoticed.

 Hobbies and interests: